Intel buys Israeli AI startup Habana Labs for $2 billion

 The California-based chip giant moved its automotive technologies headquarters to Jerusalem after buying Mobileye for $15 billion in 2017.
 It is investing $11 billion to expand its local chip factory and also launched a tech accelerator in Israel in June.

-Additional reporting by Tova Cohen in Tel Aviv, Munsif Vengattil and Amal S in Bengaluru; Editing by Shounak Dasgupta and Sriraj Kalluvila, Kirsten Donovan
+Additional reporting by Tova Cohen in Tel Aviv; Munsif Vengattil and Amal S in Bengaluru; and Stephen Nellis in San Francicso; Editing by Sriraj Kalluvila, Kirsten Donovan and Mark Potter